kparkov/kparkovs-awesome/development/windows/README.md

 ## SMB shares

-To create a new SMB share with full rights to everyone, use **an elevated PS prompt**:
+To create a new SMB share with full rights to every authenticated user, use **an elevated PS prompt**:

 ```powershell
 # https://sid-500.com/2017/06/26/powershell-how-to-create-file-shares/